A Lesson to Learn: Zendesk Inc. (ZEN)

-Zendesk Inc. (NYSE:ZEN) went up by 4.38% from its latest closing price compared to the recent 1-year high of $166.60.
-The company’s stock price has collected 7.30% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Zendesk Announces Upcoming 2021 Investor Day on November 18, 2021
+Zendesk Inc. (NYSE:ZEN) went down by -5.50% from its latest closing price compared to the recent 1-year high of $166.60.
+The company’s stock price has collected -2.39% of loss in the last five trading sessions.
+Press Release reported on 10/21/21 that Zendesk Announces Upcoming 2021 Investor Day on November 18, 2021

 Is It Worth Investing in Zendesk Inc. (NYSE :ZEN) Right Now?